rlucente-se-jboss/ib-fips-stig/README.md

     cd /path/to/ib-fips-stig
     sudo dnf -y update
-    sudo dny -y clean all
+    sudo dnf -y clean all
     sudo reboot

+In the above commands, `/path/to/ib-fips-stig` should match the file path to your `ib-fips-stig` directory.

 After the system reboots, simply run the script to install image-builder: